 “Putting time and energy into yourself and your well-being is just as important – if not more important – than many other aspects of life like school, work, family, friends, sports, etc.,” says Emily Yoder-Tiedt, a sophomore majoring in Forensic Science and minoring in Forensic Psychology.

 Hadley Graham, a senior majoring in Kinesiology, has experienced the power of well-being practices in dramatic ways.
 Pursuing the well-being practices of exercise, gratitude, and prayer helped her survive a life-threatening blood disorder that required her to drop out of college to be hospitalized for treatment, then return and thrive on campus while still fighting the disease.
 “A lot of the stress I had to overcome was not only how the disease affected my life, but how it affected my loved ones.
 I had to become completely dependent on my parents, become completely isolated due to my low blood counts, deal with depression, and try not to burden anyone further with my health problems and accept my new life living with my disease.
-I am currently receiving treatment for my disease and in partial remission.
-It was definitely not easy pursuing a lifestyle of well-being, but through my faith in God, my friends, and family, I was able to get through some of the hardest times of my life.
-By the grace of God, my blood counts slowly improved and I was able to return to school while still undergoing treatment.
 The symptoms of my disease and the side effects of the therapy I’m receiving can be harsh on my body and mind, but I persevere by practicing as many mindful, well-being practices as I can.”

 Graham encourages all Mason students to pay attention to their own well-being.
 “Your health is so vital – not only your physical health, but your mental and emotional health as well.
 Tomorrow isn’t guaranteed and life is too short and precious to not take care of yourself so you can enjoy the life you create.
 Even if you don’t think anyone else cares about you, I promise you somebody in this world deeply cares about you.
-We need you here and as healthy as possible.
 And the first person that can ensure your well-being is yourself.
-Get the help you need to improve your well-being in all aspects including physical, mental, and emotional health.
-Make an effort slowly but surely to make sure you are feeling good about your mind and body, whatever that means to you.
 By implementing well-being practices in your life, you not only benefit yourself, but you will benefit others by impacting them in ways you wouldn’t expect.
 It’s like a chain: when you are in the right mindset and physical condition you can be there for others when they need you.
 You must help yourself before you can help others.”

 The well-being mentoring is a powerful aspect of the scholarship, recipients say.
 They expressed enthusiasm for meeting with Mason mentors during the coming academic year.